raymondjestrada/homework-week-14/README.md

 This application uses Insomnia Core as a testing method at link http://localhost:3001/

 ## License
+This project is license under the MIT license.

 ## Questions
 Please contact me through [Github](https://github.com/raymondjestrada) for any questions or comments.